Medical School Letter of Recommendation (Samples + Tips)

 Include non-academic matters briefly

-A medical school letter of recommendation should incorporate non-academic matters and attributes in moderation.
+The recommendation should incorporate non-academic matters and attributes in moderation.
 Sometimes non-academic references can be used to illustrate a student’s desirable attributes.

 Compare the candidate with others

-Recommenders can compare the candidate with other students they have interacted with to illustrate exceptionality.
+Recommenders can compare the candidate with other students they have interacted with to illustrate exceptional.
 This can play a vital role in giving the committee an idea of the positive addition the applicant will be in the medical profession.

 Family education rights and privacy act of 1974 (FERPA)